-Staff believes VCI's underlying carrier, AT&T, should provision service to VCI's customers if the Commission approves Issue No. 3 of this recommendation.
-Staff also believes AT&T should be ordered to serve VCI's existing Lifeline customers during a transitional period where former VCI customers can choose to stay with AT&T or select another carrier of their choice.
+We find it appropriate that VCI's underlying carrier, AT&T, shall provision service to VCI's customers.
+We also find it appropriate that AT&T serve VCI's existing Lifeline customers during a transitional period where former VCI customers can choose to stay with AT&T or select another carrier of their choice.

-Pursuant to Rule 25-4.118(1), Florida Administrative Code, a customer's carrier cannot be changed without the customer's authorization.
-Rule 25-4.118(2), Florida Administrative Code, provides that a carrier shall submit a change request only if one of the following has occurred:
+Pursuant to Rule 25-4.118(1), F.A.C., a customer's carrier cannot be changed without the customer's authorization.
+Rule 25-4.118(2), F.A.C., provides that a carrier shall submit a change request only if one of the following has occurred: